emjwalter/-user-.github.io/index.md

       <li> Diplôme approfondi de langue française (DALF) :fr:</li>
       <li> MSc Defence, Development and Diplomacy :briefcase:</li>
   </ul>
-      You can <a href="https://www.linkedin.com/in/emjwalter/">find out more about me on LinkedIn and <a href="hhttps://twitter.com/emjwalter">see what I Tweet about here.</a>
+      You can find out more about <a href="https://www.linkedin.com/in/emjwalter/">me on LinkedIn</a> and see what <a href="https://twitter.com/emjwalter">I Tweet</a> about here.
     </p>
    <br>
 <h4><em>I describe myself as a...</em></h4>